 An Honest Sounding Board for Ideas

 You cannot create ideas and implement them in an echo chamber.
-If you do, you’ll miss out on a lot of blind spots and maybe pushing something ineffective and non-viable.
-Devil’s advocate on your team, however, they will help you trim your idea, and get rid of its inefficiencies.
+If you do, you’ll miss out on a lot of blind spots and maybe push something ineffective and non-viable.
+Devil’s advocate on your team, however, will help you trim your idea, and get rid of its inefficiencies.

 If they’re constructive, they’ll also let you know how you can reorient your idea in such a way that it will work.
 Remember that everything is a team effort, and you should consider opposing feedback in order to come to a reasonable compromise that will work for the organization.